tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:hasResponseComment
 - Preferred Label: has Response Comment
-- Definition: Free text describing the assertion made in the response and why that conclusion was reached.
+- Definition: Free text describing the Assertion made in the response and why that conclusion was reached.
 - Range xsd:string
-- Comments: Intended for consumption by human readers of data quality reports to understand why particular assertions were made.
+- Comments: Intended for consumption by human readers of DataQualityReports to understand why particular Assertions were made.
 Referenced in some documentation as Response.comment.
 - View in: [term-list](../list/bdqffdq/index.md#hasResponseComment)

 ********************